NirajRoy43/TeleChatExport/README.md

    pip install telethon
    ```

   3.Fork this Repository

-4. To get API_ID & API_HASH , visit my.telegram.org and login.
+4.Get your API_ID & API_HASH from https://my.telegram.org

-5. click on api development tools
+5.

 6. Click on Login.py and then choose open with Termux --> open directory